getsentry/sentry-docs/src/collections/_documentation/data-management/rollups.md

 ### Example: Merge a lot of groups into one group (groups are too small)

-A generic error, such as a database connection error, has many different stacktraces and never groups together.
+A generic error, such as a database connection error, has many different stack traces and never groups together.

 The following example will just completely overwrite Sentry's grouping by omitting `{% raw %}{{ default }}{% endraw %}` from the array: